 How to Stack a 2-Layer Cake

 If you want a bakery style cake with two even, straight layers and a flat, level top, here is how to assemble your cake:

 - Use a long blade, serrated knife.

 - Hold it parallel to the counter top and shave off the domed part of the cake top.
 Do this for both layers.

-- Place one of the layers on a cake plate, cake board, bottom side down.
-Then place on a cake turntable if you have one.
+- Place one of the layers on a cake plate or cake board, bottom side down.
+Then place it on a cake turntable if you have one.

 - Coat just the top of this layer with frosting.
-Press down firmly to get the frosting to adhere.
+Press down firmly to get the frosting to adhere and spread in one direction.
+If you make a back and forth sweeping motion you will peel crumbs off the top of the cake.

 - Place the other layer on top of it, bottom side up.
 This will give you a nice flat, sharp-edged top layer.